-You’re best off taking MUNI or BART, since we’re only half a block from the Montgomery Street station.
+You’re best off taking MUNI or BART, since we’re only one block from the Montgomery Street station.
 The school is also served by many bus routes, and is only a few blocks from the Transbay Terminal.

 Although parking can be difficult in the Financial District, our classes meet on weekends or weekday evenings (except Fridays), when spaces are often available on the street (especially in time for our 7:30 p.m. classes).
-You might want to consider the most reasonable indoor lots.
-There is also abundant motorcycle parking along Jessie Alley, just outside the school.
+We recommend planning ahead for all nearby parking options.
 Bicyclists will find a rack in front of the building where they may lock their bicycle.
 (Bicycles are not allowed inside the building.)

 All kinds of people come to us to learn Arabic, for many different reasons.
 Diverse in age, background and viewpoint, they form a vibrant community of language learners.
-Most of our students are between 25 and 40 years of age, but you’ll also find high school students and retirees in our classes.
+Most of our students are between 25 and 40 years of age, but you’ll also find college undergraduates and retirees in our classes.

 We value our students’ diversity, and it’s important to us that all our students feel comfortable at our school.